cassioplima/cassioplima.github.io/_posts/2019-11-10-Jarvis - Hackthebox.md

    > USER

-#### We've access to the PHPMyAdmin.
+#### We have access to the PHPMyAdmin.
 Now, we'll put a shell in server to get RCE.
-To that, we should go to "New" and after "SQL"
+To do that, we should go to "New" and after "SQL"

 ![](https://raw.githubusercontent.com/cassioplima/cassioplima.github.io/master/images/jarvis/phpmyadmin.png)